AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

 <!-- Writer's Note: This example can be found in the DaedalusTest tenant, VizTesting namespace.
 See Prachi Bagayatkar or Scott Harrison for access. -->

 The [Use the Asset Rule Builder to create the asset rule](#create) procedure uses the following simple example to illustrate how to create an asset rule.
 In this example, there are three tank assets.
 The following characters in the stream names identify the three assets: `SL-Tank01`, `SL-Tank02`, and `PHI-Tank03`.
-There are two streams for each tank, one stream with temperature data (indicated by *Temp* in its name) and the other with pressure data (indicated by *Press* in its name).
+There are two streams for each tank, one stream with temperature data, indicated by *Temp* in its name, and the other with pressure data, indicated by *Press* in its name.
 The following table shows the six streams, the asset associated with the stream, and the measurement in each stream.

 | Stream Name     | Asset Name | Stream Measurement |
 | --------------- | ---------- | ------------------ |